 The legal studies curriculum is designed to provide specialized knowledge and skills to prepare students for employment as a paralegal.
 Paralegals may not provide legal services directly to the public, except as permitted by law.
 Students preparing for law school should consult with the pre-law advisor to determine which courses are appropriate for them.

 Public Service is a 32-hour sequence designed for students interested in employment in the public sector, particularly at the state and local level.

-The applied community/economic development (ACED) sub-plan is an interdisciplinary program that enables those who are passionate about social change through service to take their careers to the next level.
+The Applied Community and Economic Development (ACED) sequence is an interdisciplinary program that enables those who are passionate about social change through service to take their careers to the next level.
 The sequence is designed for returned Peace Corps Volunteers and students with other development experiences (e.g., AmeriCorps, nonprofit work).
-The Stevenson Center for Community and Economic Development coordinates these programs for Fellows, who spend an intense year on campus followed by 11-month, 28-hour-per-week paid professional practice.
+The Stevenson Center for Community and Economic Development coordinates these programs for Fellows, who spend an intense year on campus followed by 11-month paid professional practice.
 ACED Sequence students have a graduate assistantship in the fall and spring semesters on campus prior to field work.
 Students pursuing this sequence receive a solid and relevant educational opportunity to pursue careers in community and economic development in the United States and around the world.